moraygrieve/ethereum-test/admin/README.md

 ```

 At the moment users managed are defined in the `fund_user/run.py` script, as a dictionary of logical user name to
 account address.
-To add a new used edit this file to add in the new user details to the USERS dictionary;
+To add a new user edit this file to add in the details to the USERS dictionary;

 ```python
     USERS = {